-Jumping out of a perfectly good airplane is scary.
-Having your main chute fail?
-Even worse.
-Having the backup fail?
+Jumping out of a perfectly good airplane is scary enough without having a parachute failure.
+But having the backup fail, too?
 Shit just got real.
 And that’s just where Jared “CCT Peaches” Pietras, an Air Force Combat Controller, found himself during what was supposed to be a routine jump over the North Sea.

 “We were jumping out at 3,500 or 3,000 feet over water,” Pietras said.
 “I jump out and I pull my chute, my main, and it wraps around my fins that I’m wearing because we’re jumping into the North Sea.
 So I’m spinning, it’s wrapped around my leg, I try and clear it, but I can’t.”